Nageswar-Sahoo/EVA-8/assignment-3/README.md

          2 - Best Training Accuracy: 99.34 (At EPOCH -14)

-         3 - Best Test Accuracy: 99.34 (At EPOCH -13)
+         3 - Best Test Accuracy: 99.52 (At EPOCH -13)

      3 - Inference:

-         2 - Value of drop out (.10) did not allow training accuracy beyond 98.80 - 99.01.
-Hence we have decided to keep very low values of dropout(.007) which help us increase the training accuracy .
+          1 - Value of drop out (.20) did not allow training accuracy beyond 98.80 - 99.01.
+Hence we have decided to keep very low values of dropout(.05) which help us increase the training accuracy .

-        3 - The model did not showing over-fitting possibly DropOut can be ignore , rather removing it completely we have decided to keep it with very less dropout percentage
+          2 - The model is under-fitting now.
+This is fine, as we know we have made our train data harder by adding image augmentation.

+          3 - The test  accuracy is not consistent across the different nearby epoch.
+               This we have fix by tweaking the value of learning rate . with LR.01 we have acive the best test accuracy .

+          4-  Finding a good LR schedule is hard.
+              Initially we tried with learning rate 0.
+01 .
+Above Learning rate with Scheduler help us to achieve the highest train accuracy of 99.10 and test accuracy of 99.39.
+As training accuracy is less if we can somehow increase this accuracy then overall model accuracy on test data can also be increased .Hence we have started exploring with learning rate
+              0. 1 .
+We have tried to make it effective by  reducing LR by 0.6 after the 2th  epoch.
+Above Learning rate with Scheduler help us to achieve the highest test  accuracy of 99.46.
+          5 - The model shows consistant 99.4% accuracy for last few epochs

+          6 - If we push this model further there is a high chance we can increase accuracy further

       4 - few traing logs